Back to Garden Problems

 Yellow Leaves

-Look at which leaves changed first, how long the soil stays wet, and whether the plant recently faced cold nights or transplant shock.
-Those clues usually tell you more than the color alone.
+Start by checking which leaves changed first, how long the root zone stays wet, and whether the plant recently faced cold nights, transplant shock, or a sudden weather swing.
+Those clues usually explain the problem faster than fertilizer does.

 Next Move